- class scipy.interpolate.PPoly(c, x, extrapolate=None, axis=0)[source]#

 S = sum(c[m, i] * (xp - x[i])**(k-m) for m in range(k+1))

 Polynomial breakpoints.
-These must be sorted in increasing order.
+Must be sorted in either increasing or decreasing order.

 High-order polynomials in the power basis can be numerically unstable.
 Precision problems can start to appear for orders larger than 20-30.

 Coefficients of the polynomials.
-They are reshaped to a 3-dimensional array with the last dimension representing the trailing dimensions of the original coefficient array.
+They are reshaped to a 3-D array with the last dimension representing the trailing dimensions of the original coefficient array.